LA Dodgers blast 3 homers in 8th, surge past Rockies 10-6

 Pillar put the Rockies ahead 6-5 in the eighth and set off a wild dugout celebration with his second career grand slam.
 That lead lasted six pitches against the relentless Dodgers, who have won 19 of 22 overall after pounding out five homers and a season-high 15 hits.

+“Honestly, I don’t think there’s going to be anywhere we don’t feel like we have a chance,” Pollock said.
+“If we’re down a couple of runs, we’re going to keep plugging.
+We know we’re always in it.
+If we can get a couple of guys on, we’ve got some guys that can hit the ball out of the ballpark. … It’s fun when you get everyone rolling.
+Up and down the lineup, we’re looking to do some damage.”

 Cody Bellinger singled off Carlos Estévez (1-1) before Pollock drove his eighth homer to right-center, and Pederson followed with his sixth homer.
-Betts then capped his three-hit game with his 13th homer, a two-run shot off Jeff Hoffman.
+Betts then capped his three-hit game with his 500th career RBI on his 13th homer, a two-run shot off Jeff Hoffman.

+“I’d be hard-pressed to find a team that’s equipped to do what we do,” Dodgers manager Dave Roberts said when asked if he had ever been a part of a team with these Dodgers’ overall capabilities.
+“There was a lot of energy on the other side, which I get, I love.
+But for us to respond the way we did, certainly not a surprise, but always good to see.”

-Will Smith hit a tiebreaking two-run homer in the seventh for the major league-leading Dodgers (30-10).
+Will Smith hit a tiebreaking two-run homer in the seventh for the major league-leading Dodgers (30-10), who have matched the best 40-game start in franchise history.
 Max Muncy also homered, and Corey Seager drove in two runs in Los Angeles’ 11th consecutive win at Dodger Stadium.

-The NL West rivals combined for eight homers in a game befitting higher altitudes.

-Raimel Tapia and Sam Hilliard homered for the Rockies in the opener of a six-game Southern California road trip that could be key to their playoff hopes.
+Raimel Tapia and Sam Hilliard homered for the Rockies in the opener of a key six-game Southern California road trip.

+“They’ve got a good team, (but) I know we don’t scare off against them,” Colorado manager Bud Black said.
+“Tonight, kind of like a few games this year, we haven’t made pitches.
+We got the big hit tonight, but previous games, we didn’t get a big hit.
+We’re not going to back down against the Dodgers.”

-The Rockies nearly pulled out an impressive victory when they loaded the bases with just one hit against the NL’s best bullpen.
-Caleb Ferguson (2-0) gave up a grand slam to Pillar, the San Fernando Valley native who joined Colorado on Monday from Boston and promptly endeared himself to teammates and fans hoping the Rockies can snag a playoff spot.
+The Rockies loaded the bases with one hit in the eighth against the NL’s best bullpen.
+Caleb Ferguson (2-0) gave up the grand slam to Pillar, the San Fernando Valley native who joined Colorado on Monday from Boston and promptly endeared himself to teammates and fans hoping the Rockies can snag a playoff spot.

-Estévez hadn’t allowed a run on the road all season for the Rockies, but not many pitchers have been able to survive the Dodgers’ merciless lineup unscathed.
+Estévez hadn’t allowed a run on the road all season, but not many pitchers have been able to survive the Dodgers’ merciless lineup unscathed.
+The Dodgers’ plus-102 run differential is the third-best in the last 80 years over the first 40 games of a season.

+“Late in the game, they’re never out of it,” Hilliard said.
+“We play a lot of crazy games here.
+Once we get that lead, we need to keep tacking on more runs.”

-Rookie Dustin May pitched three-hit ball into the sixth inning with five strikeouts in another strong start for the Dodgers, improving his case to be their No. 3 starter in the postseason.
+Rookie Dustin May pitched three-hit ball into the sixth inning with five strikeouts, improving his case to be the Dodgers’ No. 3 starter in the postseason.
 The 22-year-old allowed two homers for the first time in his career, but they were his only baserunners who got past first.

-Antonio Senzatela allowed seven hits and two runs over 5 1/3 innings of another solid start for Colorado.
+Antonio Senzatela yielded seven hits and two runs over 5 1/3 innings of another solid start for Colorado.

 Hilliard put Colorado ahead with his sixth homer in the fifth inning.
 Success in Chavez Ravine is no surprise for Hilliard, who has five homers in just nine career appearances here.